Smithsonian/ForestGEO/webapp/README.md

-# Getting Started with Create React App
+# Getting Started with the web app

+## About the app
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+It is a Progressive Web App (PWA) to support offline mode.

+A web worker is registered to upload user input data while app is online.

+For offline storage, we use [localForage](https://github.com/localForage/localForage) for [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API).

 ## Available Scripts